Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Easy and fast deployment of applications in multiple Regions around the world.
 - [ ] Security of the AWS Cloud.
-- [ ] Elasticity of the AWS Cloud.
+- [y] Elasticity of the AWS Cloud.
 - [ ] Lower variable costs due to massive economies of scale.

 **[⬆ Back to Top](#table-of-contents)**

 ### What can users access from AWS Artifact?

-- [ ] AWS security and compliance documents.
+- [y] AWS security and compliance documents.
 - [ ] A download of configuration management details for all AWS resources.
 - [ ] Training materials for AWS services.
 - [ ] A security assessment of the applications deployed in the AWS Cloud.